AR Point&Click: An Interface for Setting Robot Navigation Goals: User Study

 \section{User Study}

-In this study, the user is given the task to command the robot to navigate 6 goal positions with a fixed, pre-determined order.
-The user starts at fixed initial position but is allowed to move around the area to navigate the robot.
+In this study, the user is given the task to navigate the robot to 6 goal positions with a fixed, pre-determined order.
+The user starts at fixed initial position but can move around the area to navigate the robot.
 The experimental setup is shown in Figure~\ref{fig:study_layout}.
 After reaching each goal, the user is asked to wait the robot be become stationary, and then utter the word ``done" to indicate to the experimenter that the goal has been reached.
 After this occurs, the experimenter specifies the next goal and the user sets the goal position for the robot to navigate.
 The task is completed when the final goal is reached by the robot.

-In addition to the proposed \textbf{AR Point\&Click} interface, we also adopt two baseline navigation interfaces, a \textbf{Person Following} interface and a \textbf{Tablet} interface, which are elaborated on in the next section.

-With these three interfaces, our user study has 3 conditions represented by the 3 interfaces.
-Each user was tested on each condition separately.
-The order of the conditions was counterbalanced between users to reduce ordering effects.
+In addition to the proposed \textbf{AR Point\&Click} interface, we adopt two baseline interfaces, a \textbf{Person Following} interface and a \textbf{Tablet} interface, which are elaborated on in the section~\ref{sec:baseline}.
+With these interfaces, our user study has 3 conditions represented by the interfaces.
+Each user was tested on each condition.
+The order of the conditions was counterbalanced to reduce ordering effects.
 For each condition, the user completed a single trial of the navigation task.